In The Margins: Part 3

 Jane Alison is an Australian short story writer who grew tired of writing and reading stories that follow a classically-defined dramatic arc.
 “If you ask Google how to structure a story, your face will be hammered with pictures of arcs.
 How curious that a single shape has governed our stories for years.
 So many other patterns run through nature, tracing other deep motions in life.
 Why not draw on them, too?”

-Meander, Spiral, Explode: Design and Pattern in Narrative walks through about half a dozen alternative story structures inspired by our planet’s many naturally occurring patterns.
+Meander, Spiral, Explode walks through about half a dozen alternative story structures inspired by our planet’s many naturally occurring patterns.
 The main six are:

 1. Wave: A forward-moving story with one major rise and fall (includes stories with multiple wavelets)